ituk-ttu/itap-2019-stream/web/README.md

-# esport-2018-winter-stream-web
+# IT-ametite-päev-2019-stream-web

-> Web application for displaying and controlling graphics on  the live broadcast of TTÜ e-Sport 2018 Winter CS:GO tournament.
+> Web application for displaying and controlling graphics on  the live broadcast of IT-ametite päev 2019.

 ## Build Setup